DongminWu/markdown_notebook/Notes/Kernel-Method-in-Machine-Learning/Kernel-Method-in-Machine-Learning.md

 In the diagram above we have a misclassified point \(W\), the purple vector \(OA_1 = \langle \omega,x \rangle + b\) is the distance between \(W\) and the ideal boundary and the slack variable \(\xi_i\) is the pink dot line.
 You can easily see that \(OA_1 - \xi_i = \gamma\).

 From this part, we can always ignore any misclassified points, but it is not enough.
-Because if we just simply ignore every misclassified points we can randomly draw a boundary and it will always satisfy our constrant (think about drawing a boundary between \(B\) and \(D\).
+Because if we just simply ignore every misclassified points we can randomly draw a boundary and it will always satisfy our constraint (think about drawing a boundary between \(B\) and \(D\).
 This is a obviously bad boundary, but it still satisfy the equation \(y_i(\langle \omega,x \rangle + b) \ge \gamma - \xi_i\)).

 **For the second point**, we are going to fix the issue mentioned above.

 Because the misclassified points is minority, so if we chose a boundary that close to the misclassified point, the item \(C\sum_{i=1}^l \xi_i\) will be significantly large.
 So we can only get \(min(\frac12||\omega||^2+C\sum_{i=1}^l \xi_i)\) by choosing a boundary that close to the major data points.

 If \(C\) is large, which means we value the misclassification a lot, we cannot tolerant them.
-So it may lead to a overfit issue.
+So it may lead to a overfitting issue.

 But if \(C\) is small, which means we don't care about the misclassification.
 Image that if \(C=0\), any boundary will satisfy our equation.
-Underfitting happends.
+Underfitting happens.